ufs-community/ufs-srweather-app/docs/UsersGuide/source/ContainerQuickstart.rst

 For more information on the ``salloc`` command options, see Slurm's `documentation <https://slurm.schedmd.com/salloc.html>`__.

-If users have the PBS resource manager installed on their system, the allocation command will be similar to this:
+If users have the PBS resource manager installed on their system, the allocation command will follow this pattern:

 .. code-block:: console